barrygee/Code-Challenge-002/README.md

 The unit tests can be run with the command: `npm test`

 A test coverage check can be run with the command: `npm run coverage`

+\
+**Method**

+The groupArrayElements function has been placed within a separate JavaScript file in order to demonstrate clear separation of concerns.

+The function could easily be included in an application in this way, or added as a static utility function within a utilily JavaScript file.

+In addition, in a real world application, unit tests would be included to cover the try/catch code with the app.js file.
+I did not feel it was required for the purpose of this code challenge as error handline within the groupArrayElements function is covered and the app.js file is simply a means to demonstrate its use.